 I didn’t go straight from Myrtle Creek, Oregon to Redding, California.
 Instead, I went back to Big Bear Lake where I lived with my father for a little less than two years – he wasn’t a suitable parent for anyone – let alone a kid who had suffered through the hell that I’d been through in Oregon – so it didn’t really work out.
 He was still living and loving his rock star lifestyle.
 He was in bands, had girlfriends, bought a boat, had a nice house on the lake, bought a corvette, disappeared for days at a time (and once came back from Vegas with a new wife – which lasted a couple of weeks).
 He didn’t have the attention span nor the patience to be the father I needed and as a result I was allowed to fall into company that led me astray.
 By the time he noticed that I was running around with criminal youth, it was too late for him to do anything about it – we fought and I ran away from home several times.
 I bounced around from place to place – eventually moving in with one of the girlfriends he’d dumped along the way.
 She was sweet and while she had her own problems, she was the first adult I’d known in years who acted like a parent.

 Eventually, my mom escaped from her monstrous husband and came back to Big Bear.
 She quickly found a new younger husband.
 He was a solid and good guy who had no idea what he was getting into – but he stuck with it and somehow made it all work.
 My sister lived with our grandmother at this point and my brother had gone his own way.
-After a year of marriage, I moved in with my mom and her new husband.
+After they had been married for more than a year, I moved in with my mom and her new husband.
 At about this point, they decided to move to Redding, California.
 All the way on the other end of the state.

 There are many people who love Redding.
 I’m not one of them.
 It was hot, the town was filled with tweekers, and I was an angry 16, 17, and 18 year old when I lived there.
 I graduated from Shasta High School and on the advice of my step-father joined the Marines and got out of Redding as quickly as I could.
 I’d gotten in some trouble with alcohol at the homecoming game.
 My overworked public defender suggested that the judge would go easier if I was enlisted in the military.
 I took her advice and joined the branch my step-father had been in.
 It was a stupid thing to do – I should have enrolled in Stanford and moved to the Bay Area – I was smart enough, but not smart enough, if you get my drift.